umbraco/rfcs/cms/0022-ui-library.md

 #### Contribution process

 When contributing to the library it should be submitted as a PR to the library.
-PR specific for adding a new Element  will first be accepted(merged) when it lives up to a these criterias:
+PR specific for adding a new Element  will first be accepted(merged) when it lives up to these criteria:

 - Element name must be prefixed with “UUI-”
 - Elements must have tests and pass those.